kodachi77/DE10liteDhrystone/readme.md

 | Slow 1200mV 85C Model | 126.97MHz       | 111.23MHz       |
 | Slow 1200mV 0C Model  | 140.25MHz       | 121.89MHz       |

+## Installation

+To build both designs use `build.bat` file.

+Use `run.bat` to download hardware and software to the device and run Dhrystone test.
+Please note that in free version of Quartus you will have to use GUI version of the programmer and press 'Start' button to upload the `.sof` image manually.

 ## Software details

-Software contains Dhrystone benchmark modified to run on Nios II CPU.
+Software contains Dhrystone benchmark v 2.1 modified to run on Nios II CPU.
 "Minimal" design software is compiled with `-O3` and `-DREG` settings.
 "Default" design doesn't use `-DREG` to improve performance.

 We run 20'000'000 iterations of the test.